What Is Dram Shop Liability?

 When Dram Shop Liability Applies

 The specific circumstances under which dram shop liability comes into play vary by state.
-In general, the following elements must be proven:
+In New York, the following elements must generally be proven:

-1. The alcohol was sold or given to the patron by the establishment
+- The alcohol was sold or given to the patron by the establishment through a commercial sale

 Common situations that may give rise to a dram shop claim include: